opengauss-mirror/docs/content/en/docs/Administratorguide/backup-and-restoration.md

 - Flashback: This function is used to restore dropped tables from the recycle bin.
 Like in a Window OS, dropped table information is stored in the recycle bin of databases.
 The MVCC mechanism is used to restore data to a specified point in time or change sequence number \(CSN\).

-  The two data backup and restoration solutions supported by openGauss are as follows.
+  The three data backup and restoration solutions supported by openGauss are as follows.
 Methods for restoring data in case of an exception differ for different backup and restoration solutions.

   **Table  1**  Comparison of three backup and restoration types